 Since there are specific meteorological conditions necessary for tornado formation there are times when tornadoes are more likely to form.
 In the United States, there are tornado seasons for various regions.
 Peak tornado season for the Southern Plains is from May to early June, while it’s earlier in the spring for the Gulf coast region, and later for the northern plains and upper Midwest (June to July).

 When it comes to the time of day, tornadoes can happen at any time.
 They are most likely to occur somewhere between 4 and 9 p.m.
 It’s important to note that tornadoes can and have occurred in times other than included above.
+Some of the most deadly tornadoes have occurred at night as people are indoors and sleeping.
 It’s important to always be prepared at any time of day and adhere to any tornado watches or warnings in the area.

 How is Tornado Strength Rated?